nf-core/eager/docs/tutorial_metagenomic.md

 > represent nextflow flags, while double are nf-core/eager specific flags.

-Finally, we can also specify the output directory and the Nextflow `work/` directory (that contains 'intermediate' working files and directories).
+Finally, we can also specify the output directory and the Nextflow `work/` directory (that contains "intermediate" working files and directories).

 ```bash
 nextflow run nf-core/eager \